“It’s the only way to treat a white man.”

 Answering the call is a hard and long road, which makes it tempting to ignore.
 Due to the volatility and competition in our economy, and the great fear of screwing it up, it is tempting to lower our sights on what is possible.
 It’s easy to snack on small, surface-level wins like diverse TV shows, board members, entertainers, Olympians, politicians and scholarship winners.
 It's easy to comfort ourselves by saying it's not as bad as it used to be.
 It’s uncomfortable to face the reality that little has changed.
 Although racist attitudes of white people have dropped remarkably over the last 100 years, life is considerably less free and equal for BIPOC folks today than it was 50 years ago (Putnam, 2021).

-If we continue to ignore, and thus damage, our twin purpose, we do so not just at the expense of the flourishing of our multicultural commonwealth and our biosphere, but at the expense of white flourishing as well.
+If we continue to ignore, and thus damage, our sacred purpose, we do so not just at the expense of the flourishing of our multicultural commonwealth and our biosphere, but at the expense of white flourishing as well.
 White people also have trouble sleeping.
 White working moms are also stretched thin.
 White people are also hustling for subsistence wages and struggling with obesity, addiction, and lack of education and healthcare.
 Had we decided to activate our shared purpose and made our society and economy caring, inclusive and equitable, and continued the social and economic policies of the 1950’s and 60’s, we would all have been better off.

 Our nation’s purpose means that no matter what color your skin is, who you love or worship or who your daddy is, you deserve dignity and respect.
 You deserve equal treatment under the law.
 You deserve the opportunity to discover, live and prosper from your purpose.
 You deserve to belong and realize your full potential in your life and career.